xi-lef/dotfiles/dot_vim/snips/README.md

 - You need to open a .c-file before grading Makefiles so the snippets work properly.
-This is because of Python-code in the C-snippets-file that needs to be loaded, and I couldn't figure out how to share it properly (e.g. in `~/.vim/pythonx`).
+This is because of Python-code in the C-snippets-file that needs to be loaded, and I couldn't figure out how to share it properly (e.g., in `~/.vim/pythonx`).
 - Makefile-snippets are not pretty, because the first line mustn't contain a '#' at the start, but following lines need to have it.
 I think this is